Employment

 • Software: MS Visual Studio, Perforce, Jira

-• Understanding of the technical difficulties and challenges in designing and writing a next generation console game
+• Understanding the technical difficulties and challenges in designing and writing console game

-• Understanding of the workflow in a gaming company
+• Understanding the workflow in a gaming company

 University of Technology, Sydney